Passing is imperative in a netball game to deliver the ball

 - Projection angle determines the height and the distance of the pass (Blazevich, 2010).
 To obtain a maximal distance, the ball needs to be released at a 45 degree angle, as there is an equal magnitude of horizontal and vertical velocity, which results in maximum distance (Blazevich, 2010).

-- For the ball to go higher with less distance covered, the ball needs to be released at a greater angle, allowing the ball to travel higher, with a shorter distance (Blazevich, 2010).
+- For the ball to go higher with less distance covered, the ball needs to be

 Both of these are needed within a game, to gain height over an opposing player, and also to make the distance down the court.